+The Fund is considered tax transparent for Dutch corporate income tax purposes and Dutch dividend withholding tax purposes.
 As a transparent fund for Dutch corporate income tax purposes, the Fund is not subject to Dutch corporate income tax.
-All income and gains, assets and liabilities are directly attributed to the Investors for Dutch corporate income tax purposes.
-No Dutch withholding tax is due on distributions made by the Fund to the Investors, except for distributions related to Project BV, if such an entity or partnership will be incorporated by the Fund.
+All income and costs, assets and liabilities are directly attributed to the Investors for Dutch corporate income tax purposes in proportion to the interests held by the Investors.
+No Dutch withholding tax is due on distributions made by the Fund to the Investors, except for distributions by Project BV, which are subject to 15% Dutch dividend withholding tax.